LLEDA -- Lifelong Self-Supervised Domain Adaptation: Experiments Results

 \subsection{Datasets}

-We compare and evaluate our method against baseline approaches on a number of benchmark DA datasets, such as Digits, Office-Home \cite{DBLP:journals/corr/VenkateswaraECP17} and Office-CalTech \cite{gong2012geodesic}.
+We compare and evaluate our method against baseline approaches on a number of benchmark domain adaptation datasets, such as Digits, Office-Home \cite{DBLP:journals/corr/VenkateswaraECP17}, Office-CalTech \cite{gong2012geodesic} and ImageCLEF-DA.

-\textbf{Digit Datasets:} We consider standard digits datasets broadly adopted by the computer vision community.
+\textbf{Digit Dataset:} We consider the standard digits dataset broadly adopted by the computer vision community.
 MNIST \cite{lecun1998gradient} and USPS \cite{denker1989neural} are hand-written grey-scale images, with relatively small domain differences.
-SVHN \cite{netzer2011reading} includes coloured images of street numbers and contains more than one digit in each image.
-Sample images of the digit datasets are presented in figure \ref{fig-digits}.
-We conducted experiments on two tasks: SVHN → MNIST → USPS and MNIST → SVHN → USPS.
-These two scenarios will allow us to reflect on the performance of lifelong learning scenarios starting from easy datasets, moving to harder ones and vice versa. \\
+SVHN \cite{netzer2011reading} contains images of street numbers with more than one digit in each image.
+We conducted experiments on two tasks: SVHN → USPS → MNIST and MNIST → USPS → SVHN and reported the average accuracy of the trained model in the context of lifelong learning setting.
+These two scenarios will allow us to reflect on the performance of lifelong learning scenarios starting from easy datasets, moving to harder ones and vice versa.
+Sample images of the digit dataset are presented in figure \ref{fig-digits}.

 \textbf{Office-Home \cite{DBLP:journals/corr/VenkateswaraECP17}:} The office-home data consists of four visual domains: Art (A), Clipart (C), Real World (R), and Product (P) each consisting of images from 65 visual categories totalling 15,500 images in office and home settings leading to the possibility of defining 12 pair-wise binary UDA tasks.
-Sample images of the office-home datasets are presented in figure \ref{fig-office-home}. \\
+We conducted several experiments on two tasks: Art → Realworld → Clipart → Product and Product → Clipart → Realworld → Art and reported the average accuracy of the trained model in the context of lifelong learning setting.
+Sample images of the office-home dataset are presented in figure \ref{fig-office-home}.

-\textbf{Office-CalTech \cite{gong2012geodesic}:} This dataset is an extension of the Office-31 \cite{Saenko2010AdaptingVC} with 10 categories shared by Office-31 and the CalTech-256 dataset \cite{griffin2007caltech}.
+\textbf{Office-CalTech \cite{gong2012geodesic}:} This dataset is an extension of the Office-31 \cite{Saenko2010AdaptingVC} with 10 common categories shared by Office-31 and the CalTech-256 dataset \cite{griffin2007caltech}.
 This dataset has four domains: Webcam (W), DSLR (D), Amazon (A), and CalTech (C).
+We conducted several experiments on two tasks: DSLR → Webcam → Amazon → Caltech and Caltech → Amazon → Webcam → DSLR and reported the average accuracy of the trained model in the context of lifelong learning setting.
 Sample images of the office-caltech datasets are presented in figure \ref{fig-office-caltech}.

+\textbf{ImageCLEF-DA:} This dataset has four domains with twelve categories each: Caltech-256, ImageNet ILSVRC 2012, and Pascal VOC 2012.
+We conducted several experiments on two tasks: Caltech → ImageNet → Pascal and Pascal → ImageNet → Caltech and reported the average accuracy of the trained model in the context of lifelong learning setting.
+Sample images of the ImageCLEF dataset are presented in figure-\ref{fig-ImageCLEF}.